 Intellectual Property Rights means, for the duration of the rights in any part of the world, industrial or intellectual property rights, whether registrable or not, including in respect of Intellectual Property, applications for the registration of any Intellectual Property and any improvements, enhancements or modifications to any Intellectual Property registrations.

-Standard Contractual Clauses means the standard contractual clauses for the transfer of personal data from the EU to third countries (controller-to-processor transfers) contained in the Annex to the Commission Decision of 5 February 2010 (Decision 2010/87/EU) amending Decision 2002/16/EC as regards the introduction of an alternative set of standard contractual clauses for the transfer of personal data to third countries.
+Standard Contractual Clauses means the standard contractual clauses for the transfer of personal data from the United Kingdom or the EU to third countries (controller-to-processor transfers) approved by the European Commission and any replacements or successors thereto or legally-approved alternative safeguards for the protection of the transfers of personal data outside of the UK or the EU.

 User means any individual authorised by the Customer to use an account for the Software purchased by the Customer.

 - The Software

 2.1 The Customer agrees and accepts that the Software is hosted by EPM and its infrastructure providers, and shall only be installed, accessed and maintained by EPM, and is not available locally from the Customer’s systems.
 The Customer also acknowledges that the Software is managed and supported exclusively by EPM and that no ‘back-end’ access to the Software is available to the Customer or its Users unless expressly agreed in writing.

 2.2 As a hosted and managed service, EPM reserves the right to upgrade, maintain, tune, backup, amend, add or remove features, redesign, improve or otherwise alter the Software at its sole discretion.
 EPM shall not amend the Software in a manner that would intentionally cause the Customer to lose access to Customer Data or fundamentally decrease the utility of the Software to the Customer, other than in accordance with the terms of this Agreement.